anthonyzhdong/anthonyzhdong/README.md

 🌱 Exploring AI applications with Python

-🔭 Developing a blackjack project using React.js
+🔭 Developing a blackjack and a personal portfolio project using React.js

 <!--
 **anthonyzhdong/anthonyzhdong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.